microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ## Development Project Setup

 The following section will guide you through the setup steps required for each of the Development Projects you will support.
-In this context a Development Project signifies the required infratructure and configuration needed to support healthy ALM including configuraiton of you Dataverse environment that will support the ALM process.
+In this context a Development Project signifies the required infrastructure and configuration needed to support healthy ALM including configuration of you Dataverse environment that will support the ALM process.

 ### Create an App User in your Dataverse Environments